Tax Refund Status and IRS Tax Refund Dates for 2015

 - State unemployment compensation debts

-If your refund has been offset, you will receive a notice from the Department of Treasury's Financial Management Service via mail.
+You will receive a notice from FMS via mail.
 The notice will list the original refund and offset amounts.
 It will also include the agency that received the offset payment and their contact information.

 I Don't Believe I Owe the Tax Debt.
 How Can I Dispute the Offset?